vivus-ignis/crystal-untar/README.md

 # untar

-Minimalistic libtar-based library that can extract tar archives from file on disk or from a memory buffer.
+Minimalistic libtar-based library that can extract tar archives from a file on disk or from a memory buffer.

 ## Installation